yike5460/intelli-ops/web/README.md

 ## How to migrate

-There are full diff files below for your reference which contains the changes between the ViteJS and NextJS:
+There are full diff files below for your reference which contains the changes between the ViteJS and NextJS, you can check the details in this [PR](https://github.com/yike5460/intelli-ops/pull/31)

 ```
 Changes not staged for commit: